surajkmahto/surajkmahto.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a backend developer, I like playing badminton and computer games.
-I also like to read about tech blogs.
-I love traveling to different places and exploring different cultures.
+Apart from being a staff backend developer, I enjoy playing badminton and computer games.
+I also enjoy reading tech blogs.
+I love traveling to different places, both in India and internationally, and exploring diverse foods and cultures.